Class of 2026

 Medical School: Burrell College of Osteopathic Medicine

-Matched: Anesthesia at St. Joseph’s Medical Center
+Advanced Match: Anesthesia at St. Joseph’s Medical Center

 Hobbies: Disk Jockeying, playing the bass guitar, hiking, cooking, and traveling